bonn0062/GSoD/README.md

 Now that you know the major players on the writing side, don't be afraid to reach out and let us know if there's information you want to see in the official documentation!
 Who knows, we might just be able to give you what you want to see.

 If the idea of getting involved with open-source organizations interests you, get in there and start sharing!
 Don't wait for an invitation.
 Start contributing now!
 It's up to everyone to make the tech world an even more amazing place than it already is.

-If you're interested in contributing to open-source organizations but have no idea how to get started with GitHub, you might want to check out this article:
-Getting started with Git and GitHub: the complete beginner's guide Git and GitHub basics for the curious and completely confused (plus the easiest way to contribute to your first open…towardsdatascience.com